 - a.
-An examination will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
-Oral examinations are open to the public, unless, in special circumstances, the Examining Board determines otherwise. - c.
-The examiner(s) and the student decide among themselves the date and time on which the oral examination shall be taken or re-sit.
+An interim examination will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
+The oral interim examination will be taken by two examiners. - c.
+Oral interim examinations are open to the public, unless, in special circumstances, the Examining Board determines otherwise. - d.
+The examiner(s) and the student decide among themselves the date and time on which the oral examination shall be taken or re-sat.